Frequently Asked Questions

 The Office of Community Complaints is a non-police, civilian oversight agency established by Missouri State Statute in 1969.
 Please see the “History of the OCC” tab for the story of how our office started.
 We are proud to be the oldest continually operating civilian oversight office in the nation.

-No, the OCC is not.
+No, the OCC is not part of the Kansas City, Missouri Police Department.
 The OCC is an impartial agency that has been independent of the Kansas City, Missouri Police Department since its inception in 1969.

 Contact our office, and if directed, file a community complaint.
 Once filed, this office can take a look at the situation.
 We are also happy to refer you to someone within the KCPD that may be able to resolve your concerns before you need to file a complaint with us.